demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/MicrosoftDefenderAdvancedThreatProtection_description.md

 Depending on the authentication method that you use, the integration parameters might change.

-To allow us access to Microsoft Defender Advanced Threat Protection, an admin has to approve our app using an admin consent flow, by clicking on the following [link](https://oproxy.demisto.ninja/ms-defender-atp).
+To allow you access to Microsoft Defender Advanced Threat Protection, an admin has to approve your app using an admin consent flow, by clicking on the following [link](https://oproxy.demisto.ninja/ms-defender-atp).
 After authorizing the Demisto app, you will get an ID, Token, and Key, which should be inserted in the integration instance configuration's corresponding fields.

 ## Authorize Cortex XSOAR for Azure Active Directory Users (Self deployed Azure App)